grondilu/LearnOpenGL-raku/README.md

 # Status

-The tasks below may be marked as completed even though the exercises are not.
+I'm lazy so I did the bare minimum, so the tasks below may be marked as completed even though the exercises are not.

 - [x] getting started
 - [ ] lighting